tgarc/pastream/README.rst

 excellent `sounddevice <http://github.com/spatialaudio/python-sounddevice>`__
 python bindings to provide some more advanced functionality right out of the box.
-Note that in addition to the pastream *library*, pastream includes a `command line interface`_ for playing and recording audio files.
+Note that in addition to the pastream *library*, pastream includes a `command line application`_ for playing and recording audio files.

 Features